meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

    - For Aquinas, the *eschaton* is a concrete, personal end: the direct vision of God.
    - This end is **forward‑looking**: God “moves all things to their proper ends” (ST I, q.103, a.1).
 The movement is *continuous* and *sustaining*, not a one‑off “push from the future.”

-**What does this mean for “progression vs. regression”?**

 Aquinas still recognises natural growth and decay, but he **interprets every natural movement as participating in a larger, divine teleology**.
 Even decay is “ordered” insofar as it is permitted within God’s providential plan.
 The *final* cause is therefore **hierarchical**:

 ```
 individual thing → its proper form → God’s universal good → Beatific Vision
 ```

-The hierarchy is **ontological**, not temporal.
-The Beatific Vision does not *cause* a present action by reaching back in time; it *explains* why the present action is oriented the way it is.
+The hierarchy is **ontological**, not temporal, the Beatific Vision does not *cause* a present action by reaching back in time; it *explains* why the present action is oriented the way it is.

----

-**3. Why the Buddhist “sunyata ↔ samsara ↔ nirvāṇa” is a different map**
+### 3. The Buddhist “sunyata ↔ samsara ↔ nirvāṇa” is a different map

 | Buddhist term | Rough philosophical analogue (if any) | Key difference |
 |---------------|----------------------------------------|----------------|